omgnetwork/elixir-omg/docs/fee_design.md

 The Plasma MoreVP security relies on the Watcher, not the contracts,  to verify the validity of a transaction fee.
 If an invalid transaction fee is mined, the Watcher will consider an operator as "rogue" and notify users to mass exit the network.

 This decoupling of fee rule from smart contract gives the operator a more fine-tuned control on updating the fee rules.
-See the following paragraph for fee rule changes.

 ### Fee rules upgrade/change